Kedesh: 1948 war, and aftermath

 In June, 1948, kibbutz Manara requested land from the newly depopulated village of Qadas, as it was "suitable for winter crops".

 The settlement of Yiftach was built in 1948 to the northeast of the village site on lands belonging to Qadas.
 The village land is also used by the settlements of Malkiyya, founded in 1949, and Ramot Naftali, established in 1945.

 Walid Khalidi described the remaining structures of the former village in 1992 as follows:Stones from the destroyed houses are strewn over the fenced-in site, and a few partially destroyed walls near the spring are visible.
 The flat portions of the surrounding lands are planted with apple trees; the spring provides drinking water for cattle.

 Hassan Nasrallah, the secretary-general of Hezbollah, has publicly recalled on occasion the fate of Qadas and the other Metawali villages in his references to the 1948 annexation of several Lebanese villages, the expulsion of their residents, the expropriation of their property and the destruction of their homes.

 As of 2023, an archaeological project was underway to investigate the recent history of Qadas before its destruction.
 Team leader Raphael Greenberg noted that his project was unusual in its focus on Palestinian remains, contrary to the usual practice of digging around or through them to reach what is beneath.

-Other

-In the Book of Judges, the great oak tree in Zaanaim is stated to be near Kedesh, though this verse could be a reference to a second Tel Kedesh, located 3 km to the south of Megiddo, within the territory of the Israelite tribe of Issachar.